 Federal authority is often misunderstood, and many are confused as to what the government can and cannot do.
 The federal government can, and does, redelegate various responsibilities to one of its other three branches, as it decides to.
 But, the U.S. government cannot use the state's powers, nor can it take away the people's rights and freedoms.
 The Articles guarantee state's powers, and the First Amendment guarantees the people's rights and freedoms cannot be overwritten.
 When the federal government acts outside of its delegated powers, the Tenth Amendment provides the course for what the people can do to correct it.

 The Tenth Amendment supercedes and modifies the authority and responsibility designated in the Articles.
 The Tenth Amendment says, “[When] powers are not delegated to the United States, they are reserved... to the people.”
-The people are reserved federal powers whenever any branch of the federal government steps outside of its delegated authority (see How Reserved Powers Work).
+The people are delegated reserved federal powers whenever any branch of the federal government steps outside of its relegated authority (see How Reserved Powers Work).

 That reserved power cannot be touched by government.
-Reserved federal powers may be granted to a temporary governmental body until the Constitution is restored, but only if that body acts to remove sorrows of the people (address "grievances") and is just (having "equitable acts").
+Reserved federal powers may be granted to a temporary governmental body until the Constitution is restored, but only if that body acts to remove sorrows of the people (addresses "grievances") and acts just (having "equitable acts").
 Will of the People Constitutional Authority Board has been called into service by those spearheading this effort, also known as being "constitutionally ordered".